Home Thinking Library Mentorship Connect 🌐 Biblioteca en Español

 Fatherhood & Bilingual Education

-Committed to raising my three children to be bilingual, globally oriented, and intellectually curious.
-The educational workbooks I've created for their learning with an au pair β€” built around their interests in soccer and characters they love β€” are probably the highest-ROI work I do.
+Committed to raising my children to be bilingual, globally oriented, and intellectually curious.
+The educational work I invest in their development β€” building around their interests and personalities β€” is probably the highest-consequence work I do.
 The investment compounds over decades, not quarters.
-Watching curiosity develop in a child is a different kind of value creation than any sourcing outcome, and a far more important one.
+Watching curiosity develop in a child is a different kind of value creation than any professional outcome, and a far more important one.

 Explore More